 Ms. Henry currently serves as Chair Elect of the Antitrust Section of the American Bar Association (ABA) and has previously served as International Officer, Program Officer, co-chair of the Spring Meeting, and council member.
 She is a frequent speaker on antitrust issues.

-According to Chambers USA, clients describe Ms. Henry as “an attorney who should be a top-pick for both merger and cartel work... her impeccable judgment, tremendous insight and experience all make her a very effective antitrust lawyer.”
-Ms. Henry is also recommended by Global Competition Review’s International Who’s Who of Competition Lawyers & Economists 2014, and was recently named one of Washington DC’s Top 50 Women Lawyers.
+Ms. Henry is named a leading lawyer Band 1 Chambers Global for Cartels, Chambers USA Nationwide: Antitrust, According to Chambers USA, clients describe Ms. Henry as “an attorney who should be a top-pick for both merger and cartel work... her impeccable judgment, tremendous insight and experience all make her a very effective antitrust lawyer.”
+Ms. Henry is also named to Legal 500 US Antitrust 2014 and recommended by Global Competition Review’s International Who’s Who of Competition Lawyers & Economists 2015.
+She was recently named one of Washington DC’s Top 50 Women Lawyers.

 Ms. Henry received her A.B. from Vassar College in 1975, and her J.D. cum laude from Rutgers University School of Law in 1978 where she was the articles editor of the Rutgers Law Journal.
 She completed a Leadership Course from Harvard Business School in 2007.
 She is admitted as an attorney in District of Columbia, New Jersey and Pennsylvania.